 Things are changing so quickly that it is hard to keep up with the high volume of information, new rules, and regulations.
-Almost every day at the federal, state, provincial, county and city levels something is changing resulting in business and personal practice changes.
+Almost every day at the federal, state, provincial, county, and city levels something is changing resulting in business and personal practice changes.
 Traditionally information has been distributed through multiple delivery mechanisms however ‘Social Distancing’ has limited these delivery options.

-- Things such as Tailgates, Morning Scrums, Onsite Manager Visits are now off the table or limited
+- Things such as Tailgates, Morning Scrums, and Onsite Manager Visits are now off the table or limited

 - Completeness and accuracy of self-installation and self-help processes, and documentation become even more important.
 Have you recently reviewed your existing documentation for customers and thought about what else can be made available?